akhilsadam/positional-iss/README.md

 <!-- ⚠️ This README has been generated from the file(s) "blueprint.md" ⚠️--><h1 align="center">positional-iss</h1>
 <p align="center">
-  <b>An containerized Flask webserver designed for querying ISS sightings and positions on Feb.13,2022. / Midterm project for COE332 </b></br>
+  <b>An containerized Flask webserver designed for querying ISS sightings and positions on February 13, 2022.
+Midterm project for COE332.</b></br>
   <sub><sub>
 </p>